More Than a Classroom

 A Major Fit

 Wake Forest prides itself on its reputation for outstanding academics.
-A student may choose to pursue study in one of its forty-five academic majors and a wide variety of minors.
+A student may choose to pursue study in one or more of its forty-five academic majors and a wide variety of minors.
 However, the education our students receive will extend well beyond these choices.
 Following the liberal-arts ideal, we encourage and expect each student to take courses in a host of areas, including numerous classes in literature and languages, math and the natural sciences, religion, history, and philosophy, the social and behavioral sciences, and the fine arts.

 Breaking it Down